DataSignInc/react-native-did-siop/README.md

 [![codecov](https://codecov.io/gh/DataSignInc/react-native-did-siop/branch/main/graph/badge.svg?token=0NP95CEWE8)](https://codecov.io/gh/DataSignInc/react-native-did-siop)

 Yet another SIOP library!
-It focuses to provide clean and universal APIs to implement the SIOP authentication flow in DID wallets.
+It focuses on providing clean and universal APIs to implement the SIOP authentication flow in DID wallets.
 It runs on browser environments as well as on mobile devices.

 ## Targeting Specifications